KI7MT/wspr-analytics/spark/README.md

 - Scala Version 2.12.12
 - Spark 3.0.1
 - SBT Tools 1.4.9
-- Python, PySpark, and PyArrow

 An easy way (on Linux / MacOS) to manage Java, Spark, Scala and SBT is through an management tool called [sdkman][].
 This tool allows one to install virtually any combination of tools you need without affecting your root file system.
-With the exception of Python, All the above requirements can be installed and managed via [sdkman][].
+All the above requirements can be installed and managed via [sdkman][].

 ## Sample Applications